HOKGroup/HOK-Revit-Addins/Project Monitor/src/HOK.MissionControl/README.md

 * HOK.MissionControl.FamilyPublish.dll - External Command for publishing Family information to Health Monitor part of Mission Control.
 * HOK.MissionControl.LinksManager.dll - External Command for managing links, imports and styles.

+###### Release 2018.0.0.9

+* Enhanced Website Link Tool to navigate to project if possible, rather than always navigating to home page.

+###### Release 2018.0.0.8

+* Fixed the issue with DTM where DTM Tool would show a warning on Synch to Central warning users of modifying View Templates.

 ###### Release 2018.0.0.7

 * Remove obsolete PostToMongo class.